petrkvapil91/The-Web-Developer-Bootcamp/README.md

 # The-Web-Developer-Bootcamp-Projects
-Small projects during completing of my boot camp + some extra side small projects to practice
+Small projects during completing of my boot camp + some extra side projects to practice